Drimiteros/Secret_Scribble_v1.0-open/README.md

 # Secret Scribble 🔐

+> Please keep in mind that the current version (open 1.0) has some security flaws and weak security measures.
+This version is currently not recommended for real-world use or a serious security measure.
+> Please pardon my junky and unprofessional code 😅

 Is an offline password manager for Windows.
 It has basic features that you will find in the most popular ones, along side with some unique!
-You can see more detailed information & download the executable on its official webpage **(https://secretscribble.42web.io)** (The website is a bit outdated and some features advertised are not yet implemented to the app)
+You can see more detailed information & download the executable on its official webpage **(https://secretscribble.42web.io)** (The website is a bit outdated and some features advertised are not yet implemented to the app).

-> Please pardon my junky and unprofessional code 😅

 ## Linking steps ✅
 1. You will need to download and link SFML 2.6.0 **(https://www.sfml-dev.org/download/sfml/old-versions.php)**.
 You can follow this useful video to guide you through the linking proccess **(https://www.youtube.com/watch?v=WoVoIhgutMU)**